SAML Authentication in RFPIO

 - Click SAML-based Sign-on.

-The RFPIO - SAML-based sign-on page will be displayed.
+The Responsive - SAML-based sign-on page will be displayed.
 From the SAML Signing Certificate section, click Download associated with Federation Metadata XML.

 Successfully downloading the file will display a message as shown below:

-- Next, assign users to access RFPIO.
+- Next, assign users to access Responsive.
 Click Users and groups and then Add user.

 - The Add Assignment page will be displayed.
 Click Users.